gradle/gradle-talks/talks/c-plus-plus/src/slides/01-slides.md

 Some things we want to do:

-* Building for multiple operating systems, architectures, tool chains, etc
+* Building for multiple operating systems, architectures, tool chains
 * Variant aware dependency management
 * Incremental compilation
 * Visual Studio integration
 * Other languages: C, assembler, Objective-C, C#
-* Custom tool chains
+* Integrate with the application plugin and extend to installers, native packages
-* Integrate with the application plugin and extend to installers and RPMs
+* Publish and resolve native packages
 * Remote builds using CI infrastructure

-* Publish and resolve native bundles such as NuGet and RPMs
+And plenty more...

 # Questions